jvroig/llm_localbench/README.md

 # llm_localbench
 Python infrastructure for benchmarking LLMs.
+(This doc is incomplete, but in progress.
+Check back soon!)

 ## Running the benchmark - run.py
 The **run.py** file executes the benchmark.
 This is designed for running local LLMs through llama.cpp.
 A working llama.cpp executable is necessary (and not provided by this repo).